 If you are supposed to have liability insurance to perform business activities, the certificate is the simplest way to show that you have current coverage.

 Don't have general liability insurance coverage?
-Check out our review of the best small business insurance companies of 2023.
+Check out our review of the Cheapest Insurance Companies in 2023.

 When Do I Need to Provide a Certificate of Liability Insurance?

 Many businesses keep a liability insurance certificate on hand to present whenever it's required.

 For example, a catering business might keep a certificate ready to show when it delivers food to an event.
 If the catering company is catering a corporate event, the corporation is going to want to know that the caterers have proper insurance.
 The caterers can pull up the document on a smartphone and prove coverage in a few minutes.